zoran759/haskell-yesod-shakespeare-lightmarkup/README.md

         toWidget $ LM.markdownToHtmlUrl $(LM.lmFile "templates/credits.markdown")
 ```

-Textile and RST have similar treatement.
+Textile and RST have a similar treatment.